-The bad news is that you can stop someone from experiencing menopausal wooziness.
+The bad news is that you can’t stop someone from experiencing menopausal wooziness.
 The good news is that you can help them deal with it using these top tips.

-In terms of self-care, we’ve recommended that she stays well hydrated and nibbles on high-protein foods to keep her blood sugar and balance steady.
+In terms of self-care, we’ve recommended that they stay well hydrated and nibbles on high-protein foods to keep their blood sugar and balance steady.

-Reducing her obligations and stress may help too, particularly if her dizziness is linked to anxiety or low mood.
+Reducing their obligations and stress may help too, particularly if their dizziness is linked to anxiety or low mood.
 Hormone Replacement Therapy (HRT) may also alleviate her symptoms.

-If she’s having a dizzy spell, is there anything you can do to make her more physically comfortable?
+If they're having a dizzy spell, is there anything you can do to make them more physically comfortable?